From the smart factory to the self-organisation of capital: ‘Industrie 4.0’ as the cybernetisation of production

 The introduction of scientific management to the assembly line in the early twentieth century focused initially on the production of a greater mass of products in the same or smaller amount of time by calculating the number of products produced within the labour process.
 Scientific management physically restricted options for deviating practices on the side of the workers and was therefore often quoted as the prime example for technical control (Edwards, 1979).
 At about the same time, large industrial companies began to introduce differentiated rules and procedures, fostering a top-down hierarchical order that was described as bureaucratic control (ibid.).
-Both technical and bureaucratic control became the basis for scientific management, which developed in the Fordist era as a result of the division of manual labour of production from the intellectual labour of management and planning (Braverman, 1974).
-The expansion of this division therefore further polarised the technical aspects of the structural division of mental from manual labour.
+Both technical and bureaucratic control became the basis for scientific management, which developed in the Fordist era as a result of the division of manual labour of production from the cognitive labour of management and planning (Braverman, 1974).
+The replication of this division of labour in turn further divided social development of the technical aspects of manual and cognitive labour.

-Grids, graphs, and other informational tools for measuring the labour process provided the means of objectifying, and thus representing, various aspects of the labour process in data.
-Scientific management included measurements of the labour process such as Taylor’s ‘time studies.’
-These measures would become coupled with the motion studies of Gilbreth when managers calculated movements of the labour process in relation to the number of products produced in a given amount of time for the purpose of identifying ‘wasteful movements’ and inefficient activity (Gilbreth and Kent, 1921; Taylor, 1913).
+Grids, graphs, and other informational tools for measuring the labour process provided management the means of objectifying, and thus representing, various aspects of the labour process in data.
+Scientific management included measurements of the labour process such as Taylor’s ‘time studies’.
+These measures would become coupled with the motion studies of Gilbreth when managers calculated the physical motion of the labour process in relation to the number of products produced in a given amount of time for the purpose of identifying inefficient activity (Gilbreth and Kent, 1921; Taylor, 1913).
 These forms of analyses were used for the systematic measurement of productivity in the labour process in order to physically alter it for the purpose of increasing productivity, and therefore, total output.
 The forms of managerial action taken as a result of these measures were therefore an early form of data-driven feedback.
 Hence, scientific management’s systematic and detailed collection of data from the labour process foreshadowed the logic of cybernetic control in industrial production, but in a form more heavily reliant on human managers.
 Central hierarchical order, however, was still personified at its core by the figure of the manager, inspiring Edwards (1979: 132) to write about a ‘managerial revolution’.
-In this respect, industrial capital developed its own human means of control over the labour process through the division, reorganisation, and thus, development of the productive forces of labour in the historical stage of capitals real subsumption of the labour process.
+In this respect, industrial capital developed its own human means of control over the labour process through the division, reorganisation, and thus, development of the productive forces of labour in the historical stage of capital’s real subsumption of the labour process.
 This meant that managers functioned as capital’s means of control over the direct labour process through the open-loop of managerial feedback.
-Thus, we refer to managerial labour as capital’s means of objectifying its self-control over the production process.
+Thus, we suggest that the development of managerial labour is capital’s historical development of the means of enforcing the technical requirements of valorisation within the production process.